elatov/elatov.github.io/_posts/2012-11-05-vcap5-dca-objective-3-1-tune-and-optimize-vsphere-performance.md

 >     *    Placing swap files on local storage (whether SSD or hard drive) could potentially reduce vMotion performance.
 This is because if a virtual machine has memory pages in a local swap file, they must be swapped in to memory before a vMotion operation on that virtual machine can proceed.
 >     *    Regardless of the storage type or location used for the regular swap file, for the best performance, and to avoid the possibility of running out of space, swap files should not be placed on thin-provisioned storage.
 > *   The regular swap file location for a specific virtual machine can be set in the vSphere Client (select Edit virtual machine settings, choose the Options tab, and under Advanced select Swapfile location).
 If this option is not set, the swap file will be created in the virtual machine’s working directory: either the directory specified by workingDir in the virtual machine’s .vmx file, or, if this variable is not set, in the directory where the .vmx file is located.
 The latter is the default behavior.
 > *    Host-level memory swapping can be avoided for a specific virtual machine by using the vSphere Client to reserve memory for that virtual machine at least equal in size to the machine’s active working set.
 Be aware, however, that configuring resource reservations will reduce the number of virtual machines that can be run on a system.
-This is because ESXi will keep available enough host memory to fulfill all reservations and won&#8217;t power-on a virtual machine if doing so would reduce the available memory to less than the reserved amount
+This is because ESXi will keep available enough host memory to fulfill all reservations and won't power-on a virtual machine if doing so would reduce the available memory to less than the reserved amount

 ### Tune ESXi host networking configuration

-From &#8220;<a href="http://www.vmware.com/pdf/Perf_Best_Practices_vSphere5.0.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/pdf/Perf_Best_Practices_vSphere5.0.pdf']);">Performance Best Practices for VMware vSphere 5.0</a>&#8220;:
+From "<a href="http://www.vmware.com/pdf/Perf_Best_Practices_vSphere5.0.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/pdf/Perf_Best_Practices_vSphere5.0.pdf']);">Performance Best Practices for VMware vSphere 5.0</a>":

 > **Hardware Networking Considerations**
 >